moysklad/api-remap-1.2-doc-in/source/includes/reports/_report_stock_by_operation.md

 ### Transaction balances

-The report "Balances by Transactions" is the issuance of Balances for the positions of the specified in the transaction path.
+The report "Balances by Transactions" is the issuance of Balances for the items of the specified in the transaction path.

 Balances can be obtained from the following transactions: Shipment, Sales Order, Supplier Invoice, Sales Invoice, Purchase Order, Receiving, Purchase Return, Sales Return.